Fxby16/Spotify-Music-Downloader/README.md

 LAST UPDATE: 05/06/2023

 REQUIREMENTS:
--python (link to the official website: https://www.python.org/downloads/)
--packages contained in /REQUIREMENTS/requirements.txt (these are the versions i used, but it should work also with updated versions)
--to install the packages just run the .bat file if you are on windows or run the .sh file if you are on linux
+-python (link to the official website: https://www.python.org/downloads/) -to install the packages just run the .bat file if you are on windows or run the .sh file if you are on linux
 -when you have installed the packages replace the file yt_dlp\extractor\youtube.py with the one provided in the REQUIREMENTS folder. one change was made at line 3705 (to do only if you are on windows, on linux it should already be fixed)
 -spotify client id and client secret(you can get them by logging here: https://developer.spotify.com/dashboard/login)